Democrats seek investigation into Pentagon’s coronavirus fund following Washington Post article

 The funds, set aside under the Cares Act economic stimulus package passed in March, were given to the Pentagon to “prevent, prepare for, and respond to coronavirus.”
-But the Defense Department, acting in consultation with the White House Office of Management and Budget, as well as other federal agencies, decided to divert most of that funding toward long-standing defense concerns such as drone technology, body armor and dress uniforms.
+But the Defense Department decided to divert most of that funding toward long-standing defense concerns such as drone technology, body armor and dress uniforms.
+The decision was made in consultation with the White House Office of Management and Budget, as well as other federal agencies, according to a defense official who spoke on the condition of anonymity to discuss sensitive internal deliberations.

 Reps.
 Mark Pocan (D-Wis.) and Barbara Lee (D-Calif.) called for a formal investigation reviewing the legality of the Defense Department’s decision to use any of the coronavirus funding for defense industry stimulus.

-“For the Administration to choose to use funds Congress made available to fight COVID-19 on the wish lists of defense contractors, instead of first protecting troops and the general public from the spread of the coronavirus, is unconscionable and should be investigated fully and prosecuted if warranted,” Pocan and Lee wrote in a letter to House Majority Whip James E. Clyburn (D-S.C.), Oversight and Reform Committee Chairwoman Carolyn B. Maloney (D-N.Y.) and House Armed Services Chairman Adam Smith (D-Wash.).
+“For the Administration to choose to use funds Congress made available to fight COVID-19 on the wish lists of defense contractors, instead of first protecting troops and the general public from the spread of the coronavirus, is unconscionable and should be investigated fully and prosecuted if warranted,” Pocan and Lee wrote in a letter to House Majority Whip James E. Clyburn (D-S.C.), Oversight and Reform Committee Chairwoman Carolyn B. Maloney (D-N.Y.) and House Armed Services Committee Chairman Adam Smith (D-Wash.).

-Jessica R. Maxwell, a spokesperson at the Department of Defense, said “as with all congressional correspondence, we will respond directly to the authors of the letter.”
+Jessica R. Maxwell, a Defense Department spokeswoman, said that “as with all congressional correspondence, we will respond directly to the authors of the letter.”
+The White House did not respond to a request for comment.

 Smith, whose committee position would have put him in close contact with the Defense Department as it developed its spending plans, said the decision to repurpose funds shows how the Trump administration “continues to exploit the trust of the American people.”
-It was unclear from the release whether he intended to investigate the issue further, but he noted that the Defense Department’s latest request for another $5.3 billion in Defense Production Act investments has come without a “properly detailed” spending plan.
+It was unclear whether he intended to investigate the issue further, but he noted that the Defense Department’s latest request for another $5.3 billion in Defense Production Act investments has come without a “properly detailed” spending plan.

 “Instead of focusing on a clear, coordinated strategy to produce and acquire the medical supplies necessary to respond to the ongoing COVID-19 health crisis, the Trump Administration carved up this billion-dollar appropriation and spent three dollars on defense contracts for every dollar it spent on acquiring health resources,” Smith wrote in a news release.